 Beet pulp is another great choice for providing horses extra healthy calories needed to gain weight.
 It is considered a “super fiber,” meaning it has a higher calorie content than hay (and some grains) but also has a fiber content similar to a forage, so it passes appropriately through the digestive tract.
 Unmolassed beet pulp is very low in sugar content and can be a good addition to the diet for weight gain.
 Higher fat feed options can also be used to encourage weight gain.
 Rice bran is often used as a higher fat option to help with this.
 Many commercial feeds use a base of shredded beet pulp with rice bran for a high-fat and high-fiber option to help horses gain weight.
 Not just for older horses, some senior feeds can be useful for weight gain.
 Although it varies across brands, senior feeds are typically formulated with high-quality ingredients and are easily digestible.
 Usually, they blend high-fat and high-fiber calorie choices and are processed as a pellet or extruded to increase nutrient digestibility.
 Many senior feeds are considered “complete” feeds; they contain the necessary amounts of fiber, calories, protein and micronutrients to be fed without the addition of forage.
 Also, due to the fact senior horses are more commonly challenged with hyperglycemia and hyperinsulinemia from complications with Cushing’s disease, many senior feeds contain a limited amount of starch and sugar.
 A reputable senior feed may help promote weight gain in mature horses regardless of age.

 Oils promote weight gain as they contain essentially pure fat.
 Fat offers a much higher amount of calories per gram; approximately 2.25 times the amount of calories compared to the equivalent unit of protein or carbohydrate.
 The natural diet of the horse is only about 3-6 percent total fat.
 However, horses are very capable of digesting and metabolizing fats and oils efficiently.
 It is typically recommended to feed no more than 1-2 cups per day of any oil; usually horses find levels over that amount unpalatable.
 The omega-3 to omega-6 ratio comes into play for oils as well.
-While corn oil, soybean oil and rice bran oil contain much higher levels of pro-inflammatory omega-6 fatty acids, oils from flax, such as Platinum’s Healthy Weight, provide a quality source of anti-inflammatory calories.
+While corn oil, soybean oil and rice bran oil contain much higher levels of omega-6 fatty acids, oils from flax, such as Platinum’s Healthy Weight, provide a quality source of calories high in omega-3 fatty acids.
 To achieve weight gain from added oil, add a small amount to the diet, about 2 ounces per day, and increase gradually over 7 to 10 days to allow the microflora in the hindgut adequate time to adjust to a new feed.
 It may take several weeks for the body to fully adapt to a higher fat diet.

 The health of the horse’s hindgut can have a significant impact on feed efficiency and weight gain.
 The microbiome within the hindgut is made up of billions of beneficial bacteria, fungi, protozoa and enzymes that primarily ferments and digests the fiber found in forages and other feedstuffs.
 These fiber- digesting microbes must be healthy in order for a horse to digest and metabolize the feed he consumes, thereby allowing him to maintain his weight.
 The hindgut microorganisms are also necessary for the internal creation of the B-vitamins, which are needed for many processes in the body including metabolizing carbohydrates, fats and proteins into usable energy.
 There are several factors that can lead to a disruption within this tenuous biosystem, including illness, stress, over-consumption of starch or sugar, ulcers, forage deprivation and antibiotics.
 Disruptions can cause issues with digestion and a horse may not be able to derive enough calories to maintain weight.
-Prebiotics can improve the health of the naturally existing microbes in the hindgut.
-Prebiotics, such as mannan oligosaccharides (MOS) and the fermentation products of the fungus Aspergillus oryzae feed the innate, good bacteria so that they are able to grow and multiply, resulting in better forage digestion.
+Prebiotics can support the health of the naturally existing microbes in the hindgut.
+Prebiotics, such as mannan oligosaccharides (MOS) and the fermentation products of the fungus Aspergillus oryzae feed the innate, good bacteria so that they are able to grow and multiply, resulting in healthy forage digestion.
 Probiotics are live microbes that add to the general microbial population.
-Two types of yeast strains, Saccharomyces cerevisiae and Saccharomyces boulardii, are examples of probiotics used to improve nutrient digestibility and utilization in horses.
-Using a complete pre- and probiotic formula like Platinum Balance® nurtures a healthy, thriving microbiome that can increase feed efficiency and digestive integrity and is a valuable dietary supplement for weight gain.
+Two types of yeast strains, Saccharomyces cerevisiae and Saccharomyces boulardii, are examples of probiotics used to support nutrient digestibility and utilization in horses.
+Using a complete pre- and probiotic formula like Platinum Balance® nurtures a healthy, thriving microbiome that can promote feed efficiency and digestive integrity and is a valuable dietary supplement for weight gain.

 It is extremely important to make any changes to the horse’s diet slowly, over at least 7 to 10 days, to allow the digestive tract to acclimate to new feeds.
 This is true for hay changes as well.
 All horses should have access to clean water and a plain, white salt block or loose salt.
 Free choice, quality hay is always the best place to start for healthy weight gain.
 Add a feeding when possible at night or for lunch.
 If possible, separate a thin horse, so that he can eat by himself without competing for food.
 Weighing all feed is the best way to know how much is being currently fed and will make it easier to adjust as needed.